Infante Francisco de Paula of Spain: Early life

 Born on 10 March 1794 at the Royal Palace of Aranjuez, Infante Francisco de Paula was the fourteenth child of King Charles IV of Spain (1748–1819) and his wife Maria Luisa of Parma (1751–1819), a granddaughter of King Louis XV of France.
 He received the names Francisco de Paula Antonio Maria.

 His parents had married twenty-nine years earlier and Francisco de Paula was the couple's last child.
 As the youngest in a large family, he was his mother's favorite.
 His father, King Carlos IV, had a passion for hunting and collecting clocks, but little interest in political affairs.
 He took a passive role in the direction of his own kingdom, leaving the government to his wife and to his prime minister, Manuel Godoy.
 Queen Maria Luisa thoroughly dominated the King.
 Lacking the political acumen necessary to hold power on her own, Maria Luisa deposited her trust and the rule of government on Godoy, whom she raised to prominence.
-Court rumors attributed the paternity of Francisco de Paula and his sister Maria Isabel, not to the King, but to Godoy.
+Court rumors attributed the paternity of Francisco de Paula and his sister María Isabel, not to the King, but to Godoy.
 However, recent biographers and historians have found these claims to be both unproven and unlikely.

 As a child, Francisco de Paula had blond hair, brown eyes and a tender expression.
 In the spring 1800, at the age of six, he was painted with his family by Francisco Goya in the portrait Charles IV of Spain and His Family.